INDA24PlusPlus/oscae-chess/README.md

 PieceColor is copied by default and can have the following values:
 `White`, `Black`

-PieceColor also implemets Not such that `!PieceColor::White == PieceColor::Black` and vice versa
+PieceColor also implemets Not such that `!PieceColor::White == PieceColor::Black` and vice versa.

 ## ChessResult
 ChessResult is copied by default and can have the following values: